Login Sign in

 Dog with congestion

-Congestion is practically a fact of life for people.
+In people congestion is a fact of life.
 But what about dogs?
 Do you ever hear what you think is a cough, sneeze, or snore coming from your pup and think, my dog sounds congested?

 Don’t worry, you’re not alone.
-In this article we’ll go through what congestion in dogs sounds like, what causes it, and what you can do to treat and prevent it.
+In this article we’ll go through everything you need to know about congestion in dogs.
+What does it sound like?
+What causes it?
+What you can do to treat and prevent it?
+Keep reading to learn the answers.

 Do Dogs Get Congested?

-Yes, dogs get congested and have many of the same symptoms of congestion that we experience, such as sneezing and coughing.
+Yes, dogs get congested.
+They share many of the same symptoms we experience, such as sneezing and coughing.

-Congestion in dogs occurs for many reasons, such as respiratory infections or allergies.
-It isn’t life-threatening, but it’s reasonable to be concerned if your dog suddenly starts sounding congested and isn’t feeling too well.
+Congestion in dogs occurs for many reasons, such as upper respiratory infections or allergies.
+It isn’t life-threatening, but you may feel concern if your dog starts showing the symptoms.

-Viral and bacterial respiratory infections in dogs are highly contagious, so it doesn’t take much for dogs in close contact with each other to get sick and start sounding congested.
+Viral and bacterial respiratory infections in dogs are highly contagious.
+It doesn’t take much for dogs in close contact with each other to get sick and start sounding congested.

 Some dogs are naturally prone to congestion.
 Brachycephalic dogs, like Bulldogs, can sound congested because of their smoosh-faced facial structure.
 They have short snouts, making breathing more difficult.
-Their congestion is considered normal, but medical care may be needed to manage their breathing challenges.
+Congestion in these breeds is normal, but may need medical treatment if it’s causing breathing challenges.

 What Dog Congestion Sounds Like

 If your dog is congested, you’ll hear it.
-Dogs who are congested often cough, and that cough can be distinctive.
-For example, dogs with kennel cough, caused by the bacteria Bordetella bronchiseptica, have a dry, “goose honk” cough.
+Dogs who experience congestion often cough, and that cough can be distinctive.
+For example, dogs with kennel cough have a dry, “goose honk” cough.

 Coughing due to congestion may worsen when a dog is lying down at night.
-Severe coughing fits can even make a dog gag or retch, which certainly isn’t pleasant to hear.
+Severe coughing fits can even make a dog gag or retch, which is far from pleasant to hear.

-A congested dog can also have noisy, labored, and rapid breathing because they have to work extra hard to get oxygen into their body.
-They might breathe with their mouth open because their nose is too stuffy for oxygen to pass through the nostrils.
+A congested dog can also have noisy, labored, and rapid breathing.
+This is because they have to work extra hard to get oxygen into their body.
+They might breathe with their mouth open as their nose is too stuffy for oxygen to pass through the nasal passages.
 Sneezing and snoring are also common in congested dogs.

 Why Is My Dog Congested?